The only problem we have at Tekwaro Lango is the lingering hangover of people changes have set aside and are not accepting to go peacefully…… he said.

 Also, we need to register every clan and its leaders; document their practices, demography.
 Every clan must be documented and mapped.

 Every clan must have a constitution.
-We must also identify, preserve and document our tourism sites and using such tourist sites as source of income.
+We must also identify, preserve and document our tourism sites and using such tourist sites as a source of income.

 When are all these plans starting?